The Forestry Act

 7. Other sources of income.

 The water-right fee in Section 1 and the proportion of the allocation from the engineering budget for water resource development projects in Section 4 herein shall be regulated by the central water conservation government agency in conjunction with the central government agency.
-At the time a permit is issued for hill development, the reciprocation fund fee in Section 2 shall be served.
-The obligated party, calculation format, payment schedule, time period, procedures, and regulations, shall be decreed by the central government agency, and submitted to the Executive Yuan for approval.
+At the time a permit is issued for hill development, the reciprocation fund fee in Section 2 shall be paid.
+The obligated party, calculation format, payment schedule, time period, procedures, and regulations shall be decreed by the central government agency and submitted to the Executive Yuan for approval.

 Article 49

 Undeveloped mountains and lands owned by the state shall be classified for forestry.
-Lands not reserved for state forestry operation may be designated and classified by the central government agency for reforestation leased to nationals of the Republic of China.
+Lands not reserved for state forestry operations may be designated and classified by the central government agency for reforestation and leased to nationals of the Republic of China.

 Chapter VII Penalty Provisions